21 Movies That Have Hilarious Titles in Other Countries

 The Teeth of the Sea

 The marketing of the blockbuster Jaws was brilliant for its minimalist simplicity.
 With one word, audiences got a taste of the horror to come.
 The visual of the iconic movie poster—a woman swimming above a massive open-mouthed shark—gave the single word “Jaws” its power and impact.
 In France, the effect was a bit muted: The Teeth of the Sea sounds much less scary and a lot more confusing.
-Check out 12 of the best beach movies of all time.
+If you love Jaws, you’ll also love these 12 of the best beach movies of all time.

 Mom, I Missed the Plane

 The French must have decided that every parent’s worst nightmare—leaving a child behind—is actually the child’s fault.
 That can be the only explanation for altering John Hughes’ Home Alone to the above title.
 That’s right: Kevin missed the plane, and he brought all this home alone burglar mayhem stuff on himself!
-Don’t miss the most iconic movie set in every state.
+No one can deny that Home Alone is iconic, but do you know the most iconic movie set in every state?

 Dimwit Surges Forth